Dewar help control and maintain the liquid nitrogen density.

 2. Density of Nitrogen Gas:

 • When liquid nitrogen evaporates, it becomes nitrogen gas.
-The density of nitrogen gas at room temperature (20°C) is about 1.250 kg/m³, making it slightly lighter than air (air density is 1.293 kg/m³).
+At room temperature (20°C), the density of nitrogen gas is about 1.250 kg/m³, making it slightly lighter than air (the density of air is 1.293 kg/m³).

 • At standard temperature and pressure (STP), nitrogen gas density is 1.250 kg/m³, whereas, at very low temperatures (-196°C), the density increases to about 4.56 kg/m³, causing the cold gas to sink below warmer air.